Git Hooks: Enforce Commit Message and Branch Name

 REGEX_ISSUE_ID="^(ISSUE-[0-9]+|Merge|hotfix)"

-Our first argument $1 gives us the commit-msg file.
-We can read the commit message with the following command:
+The first argument $1 gives us the path to the commit message file.
+We can read its contents with:

 cat "$1"

-We have regex and we have to commit message name, and from the last step, we know how to get branch name.
-We will check for commit message starts with ISSUE-0000 or Merge or hotfix.
+We have the regex, we have the commit message, and from the previous step we know how to get the branch name.
+We check that the commit message starts with ISSUE-0000, Merge, or hotfix.

-If the commit check fails we will check our branch name and parse the issue id and insert to commit message.
+If the commit-message check fails, we look at the branch name, extract the issue ID, and prepend it to the commit message.

-If our check fails again we will echo our error message and exit with exit code 1.
+If that check fails too, we print an error and exit with code 1.

 #!/bin/bash